198808xc/OrganSegRSTN/README.md

 The most important thing is to initialize three layers related to saliency transformation, which are named "score", "score-R" and "saliency" in our prototxts.
-In our solution, we use a Xavier filler to fill in the weights of these layers, and use an all-0 bias vector for "score" and "score-R", and an all-1 vector for "saliency".
+In our solution, we use a Xavier filler to fill in the weights of the "score" and "score-R" layers, and an all-0 cube to fill in the weights of the "saliency" layer.
+For the bias term, we use an all-0 vector for "score" and "score-R", and an all-1 vector for "saliency".
+*We also set a restart mechanism after the first 10K iterations in case of non-convergece.*
-In **90% of time**, the randomized weights lead to a successful convergence.
+In more than **95% of time**, this mechanism leads to a successful convergence.

-We experimented several random initilizations, and observed their behaviors in the first 4K iterations.
-We chose the best one and provide it as the previous scratch file, which never fails to converge.
+###### How to determine if a model converges and works well?

+The loss function value in the beginning of training is almost 1.0.
+If a model converges, you should observe the loss function values to decrease gradually.
+**But in order to make it work well, in the last several epochs, you need to confirm the average loss function value to be sufficiently low (e.g. 0.15).**
+Here we attach the training logs for your reference, see Section 5.

+###### Training RSTN on other CT datasets?

 If you are experimenting on other **CT datasets**, we strongly recommend you to use a pre-trained model, which was tuned using all 82 training samples for pancreas segmentation on NIH (X|Y|Z data are mixed).
-This model can be found [here](http://nothing).
+This model can be found [here](http://nothing) (to be provided soon).
 Of course, do not use it to evaluate any NIH data, as all data have been used for training.